jf0772256/POS/README.md

 v.
 0.3.8 updated external db class file, in progress still, Implemented miniscule revision version to track smaller changes more readily.<br>
 v.
 0.3.8.0001 Still working on the external db, migrated Managers class to the new file and am working on it, also removed over-commented lines as well as few other minor fixes.<br>
 v.
 0.3.8.0002 Added description strings to dbconnect to help guide users to create their own point of sales systems using the dbconnect Classes.<br>
 v.
-0.3.8.0003 Added Class description strings, migrated Employees and Inventory classes to new_dbconnect and included description strings for them.
+0.3.8.0003 Added Class description strings, migrated Employees and Inventory classes to new_dbconnect and included description strings for them.<br>
+v.
+0.3.8.0004 Corrected bug issue.